-A Contingent asset is the potential economic benefit which may arise to a company or enterprise based on an occurrence of uncertain future events.
+It is the potential economic benefit that may arise to a company or enterprise based on an occurrence of uncertain future events.
 The Company does not have any control over the occurrence of such future events.
 It is a possible gain to an Enterprise whose occurrence depends on an uncertain future event.
 The amount of economic benefits is uncertain.

-- It is a possible gain to an Enterprise whose occurrence depends on an uncertain future event
+- It is a possible gain to an Enterprise whose occurrence depends on an uncertain future event.

 - The amount of economic benefits is uncertain in case of contingent asset recognition.

-- It is generally disclosed in the director’s statement
+- It is generally disclosed in the director’s statement.

 A Roads and Highway Developer Cost Overrun Litigation Against Roads and Highway Authority

-A Roads and Highway developer (‘Developer’) filling a cost overrun litigation against Roads and Highway Authority (‘Authority’) for reimbursement of cost overrun incurred by the Developer on account of delay in handing over the land by Authority to Developer for construction of the Project.
+A Roads and Highway developer (‘Developer’) filling a cost overrun litigation against Roads and Highway Authority (‘Authority’) for reimbursement of cost overrun incurred by the Developer on account of delay in handing over the land by Authority to Developer for construction of the Project;

 Below is the table for demonstration purpose-

-In the above demonstration, the Developer has filed litigation against the Authority for reimbursement of $ 50 million, which is the incremental costThe Incremental CostIncremental costs are the additional costs associated with the production of one additional unit, and it only considers costs that are likely to change as a result of a specific decision, such as replacing machinery or equipment or adding a new product, and so on. incurred due to delay on part of Authority.
+In the above demonstration, the Developer has filed litigation against the Authority for reimbursement of $ 50 million, which is the incremental costThe Incremental CostIncremental costs are the additional costs associated with the production of one additional unit, and it only considers costs that are likely to change as a result of a specific decision, such as replacing machinery or equipment or adding a new product, and so on. incurred due to delay on the part of Authority.
 Therefore, Contingent Asset, in this case, is $ 50 million.
-This Contingent Asset shall not be recognized in Developer’s Audited ReportAudited ReportAn audit report is a document prepared by an external auditor at the end of the auditing process that consolidates all of his findings and observations about a company's financial statements. unless there is a certainty for reimbursement of cost overrun amount from the Authority.
+This asset shall not be recognized in Developer’s Audited ReportAudited ReportAn audit report is a document prepared by an external auditor at the end of the auditing process that consolidates all of his findings and observations about a company's financial statements. unless there is a certainty for reimbursement of cost overrun amount from the Authority.

 Accounting Treatment for Contingent Asset (IFRS)

-According to IAS 37, Contingent assets are not recognized, but they are disclosed when it is more likely than not that an inflow of benefits will occur.
-However, when the inflow of benefits is virtually certain an asset is recognized in the statement of financial positionStatement Of Financial PositionStatement of Financial Position represents the current financial status of an entity in terms of assets and liabilities.
+According to IAS 37, Contingent assets are not recognized, but they are disclosed when it is more likely that an inflow of benefits will occur.
+However, when the inflow of benefits is virtually certain, an asset is recognized in the statement of financial positionStatement Of Financial PositionStatement of Financial Position represents the current financial status of an entity in terms of assets and liabilities.
 This statement is used by the stakeholders and shareholders as it affects their investing decisions. because that asset is no longer considered to be contingent.